jitsi-contrib/jitas/README.md

 ##### 6.3 Team work

-When you want to work in a remote team while using the same desktop at the same time. `Jitas` desktop is shareable and it can be used by many users at the same time.
+When you want to work in a remote team while using the same desktop at the same time. `Jitas` desktop is shareable and it can be used by multiple users at the same time.

 ##### 6.4 Lecturing to a large number of remote students

 Let's say you have hundreds of students and you want to teach all of them at the same time.
-Then connect `Jitas` to many meeting rooms and start sharing the same lesson with all classes at the same time.
+Then connect `Jitas` to multiple meeting rooms and start sharing the same lesson with all classes at the same time.

 [![Video](images/icon-video.png)](https://youtu.be/uvIcAVoN6cA)

 ##### 6.5 Two teachers and one shared desktop

 Let's say a lesson is taught by two teachers at the same time, alternately.
-Then the teachers can connect to the same `Jitas` server and can use the desktop alternately.
+Then the teachers can connect to the same `Jitas` desktop and can use it alternately.

 ##### 6.6 No need to stay connected

 Let's say there is a long movie you want to stream.
 You don't need to stay connected.
-Connect `Jitas`, start to play the movie and disconnect.
+Connect to `Jitas` desktop, start playing the movie and disconnect from the desktop.